-Confiscation and freezing of assets RSS
+Confiscation and freezing of assets

 Throughout the EU, it has become increasingly important to deprive criminals of their assets and for the State to be able to freeze and confiscate property related to the committing of an offence.
 Due to the increasingly cross-border nature of criminal activity, particularly organised crime, closer cooperation between EU national judicial authorities is required for the legislation to remain effective.

 Traditional judicial cooperation in criminal matters is based on a variety of international legal instruments.
 These are mainly characterised by the 'request' principle whereby one sovereign State makes a request to another sovereign State, which then decides whether or not to comply with it.
 This system can be very slow and inefficient.

 Modern criminal behaviour seeks to take advantage of these inefficiencies by both carrying out criminal activities across borders and by acquiring assets in a foreign country.